LizardWizzard/search_federation/README.md

 ### Future work

 pg_statistics can be used to optimize the plan.
 I e to prioritize most cardinality reducing predicates.
-For example if there are just a few documents matching some non fulltext tpart of the query we could filter them first and then execute opensearch part on these documents only (querying them by id) or even evaluating predicates on the side of federated engine using tantivy for example.
+For example if there are just a few documents matching some non fulltext part of the query we could filter them first and then execute opensearch part on these documents only (querying them by id) or even evaluating predicates on the side of federated engine using tantivy for example.